Tufts COMP 117 (Spring 2022):

 Internet-scale Distributed Systems

-This page intended to provide information for students who are considering taking COMP-117: Internet-scale distributed systems in Fall of 2019.
+This page intended to provide information for students who are considering taking COMP-117: Internet-scale distributed systems in Spring of 2022.

 Q. What is COMP-117 about?